mohammedAljadd/students-performance-prediction/README.md

 # KNN
  **1)Introduction to knn :**

-  K-Nearest Neighbour is one of the simplest Machine Learning algorithms based on Supervised Learning technique.Its assumes the similarity between the new case/data and       available cases and put the new case into the category that is most similar to the available categories.K-NN algorithm stores all the available data and classifies a new data point based on the similarity.
+  K-Nearest Neighbour is one of the simplest Machine Learning algorithms based on Supervised Learning technique.Its assumes the similarity between the new case data and       available cases and put the new case into the category that is most similar to the available categories.K-NN algorithm stores all the available data and classifies a new data point based on the similarity.
 This means when new data appears then it can be easily classified into a well suite category by using K- NN algorithm.

   **2)Advantages and Disadvantages of Knn algorithm:**